vikranth094/crickScores/README.md

 # crickScores
-LIve Cricket Scores for windows 10
+LIve Cricket Scores for windows 10.

+Select ongoing match and get Notifiaction on every interval of time